spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/creating-marketplace-abstract-product.md

    </br>

-      1. Select a super attribute that define your concrete products.
+      1. Select a super attribute that defines the variation of your concrete products.
-      2. In the field next to the super attribute you've selected, select one or more product attribute values.
+      2. In the field next to the super attribute you've selected, select one or more values for each super attribute.
 Upon adding the super attribute values, the preview of the concrete products will be displayed.

       {% info_block infoBox "Info" %}